PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 In the original game, the player sits in an office and monitors security cameras positioned throughout the restaurant to observe the animatronic mascots.
 The player has a limited amount of power to view camera feeds, light hallways and close the doors next to him.
 To advance to the next night, the player must survive from 12:00 a.m. until 6:00 a.m.
 The four animatronic characters that must be avoided are Freddy Fazbear, Bonnie the Bunny, Chica the Chicken and Foxy the Pirate.
 Foxy the Pirate is unique in that he will remain at the pirate cove unless triggered, causing him to rush the security office (shown below).

 Five Nights at Freddy’s was conceived and developed by Texas-based indie game developer Scott Cawthon using Clickteam’s Fusion 2.5 engine.
 On June 13th, 2014, Cawthon submitted Five Nights at Freddy’s to the Steam Greenlight.
-On July 14th, a trailer for Five Nights at Freddy’s was uploaded to YouTube (shown below).
+On July 14th, the first trailer video for Five Nights at Freddy’s was uploaded to YouTube (shown below).